kris2475/Multi-Sensor-Gait-Activity-Data-Logger-for-HAR-TinyML/README.md

 - Running
 - Transitional/resting (stopping, starting, sitting down, standing up)
 - Anomalous gait (limping, carrying a heavy load, shuffling)

+These may be replaced or augmented by the expanded GPS-only categories listed below.

 ---